bcaffo/LittleInferenceBook/manuscript/02_probability.md

 Given the scenario, it's likely, some fraction of the population has both.
 This example serves as a reminder *don't add probabilities unless the events are mutually exclusive*.
 We'll have a similar rule for multiplying probabilities and independence.

+## Random variables

 Probability calculus is useful for understanding the rules that probabilities must follow.
 However, we need ways to model and think about probabilities for numeric outcomes of experiments (broadly defined).
 Densities and mass functions for random variables are the best starting point for this.
+You've already heard of a density since  you've heard of the famous "bell curve", or Gaussian density.
+In this section you'll learn exactly what the bell curve is and how to work with it.

-Remember, everything we're talking about up to at this point is a population quantity not a statement about what occurs in the data.
-We're going with this is: use the data to estimate properties of the population.
+Remember, everything we're talking about up to at this point is a population quantity, not a statement about what occurs in our data in the same sense that 50% probability for head is a statement about the coin and how we're flipping it, not a statement about the percentage of heads we obtained in a particular set of flips.
+This is an important distinction that we will emphasize over and over in this course.
+Statistical inference is about describing populations using data.
+Probability density functions are a way to mathematically characterize the population.
+In this course, we'll assume that our sample is a random draw from the population.

-## Random variables

-- A **random variable** is a numerical outcome of an experiment.
+So our definition is that a **random variable** is a numerical outcome of an experiment.
-- The random variables that we study will come in two varieties, **discrete** or **continuous**.
-- Discrete random variable are random variables that take on only a countable number of possibilities and we talk about the probability that they take specific values
-- Continuous random variable can conceptually take any value on the real line or some subset of the real line and we talk about the probability that they line within some range
+The random variables that we study will come in two varieties, **discrete** or **continuous**.
+Discrete random variable are random variables that take on only a countable number of possibilities.
+Mass functions will assign probabilities that they take specific values.
+Continuous random variable can conceptually take any value on the real line or some subset of the real line and we talk about the probability that they line within some range.
+Densities will characterize these probabilies.

----

 ## Examples of variables that can be thought of as random variables